aldebaran/libqi/doc/source/messaging/api/future.rst

   #include <qi/future.hpp>

-.. cpp:namespace:: qi
+A `Future` provides a way to wait for and get the result of an asynchronous operation.
+It is the receiving end of a `qi::Future` - `qi::Promise` pair.

-A Future provides a way to wait for and get the result of an asynchronous operation.
-It is the receiving end of a :cpp:class:`qi::Future` - :cpp:class:`qi::Promise` pair.
+*Future* is templated by the type of the underlying value. *void* is permited.

 The different states of a Future
 --------------------------------

-A future can be in multiple states represented by :cpp:class:`FutureState` :
+A future can be in multiple states represented by `FutureState` :

 - FutureState_None: The Future is not tied to a Promise, and will never change state.
 - FutureState_Running: The future is tied to a Promise, and the asynchronous